sheikhamir1/sheikhamir1/README.md

-- 👋 Hi, I’m @sheikhamir1
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some real life project
-- 📫 How to reach me ...

 <!---
 sheikhamir1/sheikhamir1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.